-City+, a research network led by early career researchers, is organizing annual international conferences for early career researchers and PhD students on urban studies.
+City+, a research conference led by early career researchers, is organizing annually for early career researchers and PhD students on urban studies.
 The first event, City+ 2017 @ Cambridge, was launched at University of Cambridge, followed by City+ 2018 @ London at University College London, City+ 2019 @ Delft at Delft University of Technology and City+ 2021 @ Milan at Polytechnic University of Milan.
-To date, our conferences have already attracted more than 320 delegates coming from many universities and institutions across countries in Africa.
-Asia, Europe, and North America.
+To date, our conferences have already attracted more than 320 delegates coming from many universities and institutions across countries in Africa, Asia, Europe, and North America.
 It has demonstrated its potential to be a good platform for early career researchers to share research experiences and thinking, develop cooperation opportunities, and address their urban concerns from multiple perspectives.

 Our forthcoming conference, City+ 2022 @ Canberra, will be held in October 2022 at the Australian National University (ANU), a leading research university situated in the capital of Australia.
 The conference is hosted by the Crawford School of Public Policy within the ANU College of Asia and the Pacific.
 We hope that City+ 2022 @ Canberra can facilitate young researchers to work closely at the forefront of urban studies through disseminating their research, receiving valuable feedback, expanding academic networks and boosting potential collaborations.

 City+2022 @ Canberra invites both unpublished research and published papers for submission that address, but are not limited to, these themes.